pauldotyu/moaw/workshops/pre03-aks/workshop.md

 </details>

 Istio works by injecting a sidecar container into each pod.
-This sidecar container is responsible for handling all the traffic to and from the pod.
-We'll need to update our deployment manifest to include the Istio sidecar.
+This sidecar container is responsible for handling all the traffic to and from containers in the pod.
+This sidecar can be manually injected in your deployments or you can tell Istio to automatically inject Istio sidecars.

 <div class="task" data-title="Task">

-> Label the default namespace so that Istio will automatically inject the sidecar into our pods.
+> Label the `default` namespace so that Istio will automatically inject the sidecar into our pods.

 </div>